 Many Americans who visit Italy get captivated by the country’s culture, lifestyle, and beauty.
-It is not surprising that many choose to apply for dual citizenship through descent (jure sanguinis) as Italy is one of the few countries in the world that allow this and it allows USA citizens to new have an EU passport giving them access to the entire European Union (click here for a full list of benefits).
+It is not surprising that many choose to apply for dual citizenship through descent (jure sanguinis) as Italy is one of the few countries in the world that allow USA citizens to have an EU passport giving them access to the entire European Union (click here for a full list of benefits).
 We are commonly asked by clients when they apply for Italian dual citizenship tax questions such as:

 In this article, we will take an in-depth look at the topic of Italian dual citizenship taxes and provide answers to those questions and more.

 The short answer is that you have to pay taxes in Italy only if you are actually living there over 183 days of the year.
 There is a distinction between being an Italian citizen and an Italian resident, and it makes all the difference when it comes to tax liability.
 To be eligible for paying taxes as a dual citizen, you need to spend at least 183 days a year in Italy, or own assets situated in that country.
 Otherwise, you are not obliged to declare anything to Italian authorities.
 In other words, you can be an Italian citizen, spend most of your time in the USA, and not pay any taxes to the Italian government.